DanielLaraSanchez/CoachingProjectV1/README.md

 # Pool Competition

-A small application to help determine who is the best pool player.
+A great application to help determine who is the best pool player.

 [Requirements](Documentation\Requirements.md)